jwhite37/csc253Midterm/README.md

 } PyFunctionObject;
 ```

 Notice that here, `PyFunctionObject.func_global` kicks in.
-Function knows what the global is to some Code.
-Code itself
-does not need to worry about its globals.
+A Function Object knows what the global space is for some Code Object.
+Code Objects themselves need not worry about its globals.

 Frame is pretty much like the Functions and their contexts all together as a whole that gets executed by the Python VM.